-Results: We reviewed copies of payroll records and compared them to the "Statement of Sworn Officers" for Fiscal Years 2015 and 2016, which provided each officer's annual salary, to determine if all police salaries paid during each fiscal year are equal to or above the minimum required salary.
+Results: We reviewed copies of payroll data in payroll files and compared that to the "Statement of Sworn Officers" document for Fiscal Years 2015 and 2016, which provided each officer's annual salary, to determine if all police salaries paid during each fiscal year are equal to or above the minimum required salary.
 It was determined that each officer was paid at least the minimum salary of \$28,000.
 We found no exceptions as a result of applying this procedure for Fiscal Years 2015 and 2016.